 Your Newborn Baby Hospital Bag Checklist

-Your baby doesn’t need much at first—just nutrients, warmth, and you.
-All he’s going to be doing is sleeping and eating.
+Your baby doesn’t need much at first — just nutrients, warmth, and you.
+All they’re going to be doing is sleeping and eating.
 The hospital will provide plenty of blankets to keep your baby warm, but there are some other must-haves that you should pack ahead of time.

-The nurses that wheel you out to your car won’t let you leave unless you have a properly-installed car seat in the back seat.
+Also, the nurses that wheel you out to your car won’t allow you to leave unless you have a properly installed car seat in the back seat.
 Make sure the car seat has plenty of padding and that it can be mounted facing the rear of the car.

 As mentioned, the hospital will probably have blankets available, but chances are they’re going to get dirty, and they may not be very soft.
 Pack some of your own to keep your baby swaddled and protected against the cold.

 Blankets will also come in handy when leaving the hospital.
 You can cover up your little one with their blanket in the hospital and use it for the car ride home.

 Bring your own swaddle blankets to the hospital since the nurses will teach you how to properly swaddle your little one.
 Having this guidance fresh on your mind, you’ll leave with confidence in swaddling your little one!